mysociety/verification-pages/README.md

 visiting http://localhost:3000/pages.
 This gives you the ability to add/edit & remove Wikidata pages which will be updated with verification page source.

-To load statements from `suggestion-store` into the database run:
+To load statements from `suggestion-store` into the database by running either:

+    rails verification_page:load:all

+... or for a single page:

     rails verification_page:load['User:Graemebp/verification/example']